I would like to share how to prepare the Malaysian chicken satay in the article.

-The origin of satay
+The origin of Satay

 Satay is one of the Malay cuisines introduced in Java, Indonesia.
 It is known to be inspired by kebab, the internationally renowned cuisine in Arab and Middle Eastern countries.